Skip to main content

 ILL: interlibrary loan

-PICOS: PICOS is an mnemonic for Patient Population or Problem, Intervention (treatment/test), Comparison (group or treatment), Outcomes, and Setting or Study type.
-PICOT is also used where the T stands for Time.
+- PICOS is a mnemonic for Patient Population or Problem, Intervention (treatment/test), Comparison (group or treatment), Outcomes, and Setting or Study type

-Research: a type of publication - different from clinically-based articles
+- a type of publication - different from clinically-based articles.

-RefWorks: Online bibliographic management program that allows users to create a personal database of references and generate bibliographies in a variety of formats.
+- Online bibliographic management program that allows users to create a personal database of references and generate bibliographies in a variety of formats